 2. Disruption in Neurotransmitters

 Painkillers work to reduce pain by binding to opioid receptors in the brain responsible for controlling our feelings of reward and pleasure.
-Painkillers alter the way the brain perceives pain, and allows users to feel euphoric, relaxed, and sedated.
+Painkillers alter the way the brain perceives pain and allow users to feel euphoric, relaxed, and sedated.

 With long-term painkiller use, the brain adapts to the presence of painkillers and stops producing its own hormones and chemicals responsible for controlling pain and pleasure.
-Eventually, the brain comes to rely on painkillers to produce these chemicals — also known as neurotransmitters.
-When people suddenly stop taking painkillers, their brains are unable to produce neurotransmitters in the amounts needed to manage feelings of pain, reward, and pleasure on their own.
+Eventually, the brain comes to rely on painkillers to produce these chemicals, also known as neurotransmitters.
+When people suddenly stop taking painkillers, their brains are unable to produce those chemicals in the amounts needed to manage feelings of pain, reward, and pleasure on their own.

 A person’s brain can resume normal production of these neurotransmitters after quitting painkillers and going through professional drug detox.
 However, this healing process can take months or years after someone overcomes painkiller dependency.